 11 Ways To Cook With Coffee

-A cup of coffee yogurt could very well be your new favorite breakfast item.
+Anyone who remembers Dannon’s coffee yogurt in those wax cups may be waxing nostalgic for some since it’s no longer available.
 Making your own specialty version is easy.
 Just stir one tablespoon of instant coffee granules into one cup of vanilla Greek yogurt.
 Sweeten to taste, and enjoy!

 Do you like a little gravy with your beef fajitas?
 Try this: Pan fry beef strips and vegetables in olive oil.
 Season to taste.
 Add a splash of lime juice, and a splash of left-over brewed coffee.
 Thicken with cornstarch or arrowroot powder, and serve.

 You can make a delicious Red Eye gravy just like Grandma’s.
 Add a little olive oil to a cast-iron skillet, and fry ham steak or pork chops until browned on both sides.
 Transfer meat to a plate.
 Pour 1/4 cup of black coffee into the skillet.
 Scrape the skillet with a wooden spoon to deglaze the pan while cooking over medium heat.
 Add a teaspoon of flour or cornstarch to ½ cup of beef broth and stir until thoroughly combined.
 Pour liquid into the skillet with the coffee, and stir constantly over medium heat, until the gravy slightly thickens.
 Season to taste, and serve hot over meat or mashed potatoes.
 Dee-lish!

 4. Make Your Own Fudge Pops